2011 Stanley Cup playoffs: Stanley Cup Finals

 As the Presidents' Trophy winners, the Vancouver Canucks earned home ice advantage over the Boston Bruins in the Finals.
 This was the first playoff series between Vancouver and Boston.
-Vancouver and Boston met only once in the 2010–11 regular season, on February 26.
+Vancouver and Boston met only once in the 2010–11 regular season, on February 26, 2011.
 Boston won that game by a score of 3–1.
 This was Vancouver's third appearance in the Stanley Cup Finals; in both of their previous appearances, they lost to a team from New York.
 In 1982, they were swept by the Islanders.
 In 1994, they lost to the Rangers in seven games.
 This was Boston's first appearance in the Finals since their five-game loss to the Edmonton Oilers in 1990.
 Boston last won the Stanley Cup in 1972, when they defeated the New York Rangers in six games.

-In a back-and-forth series, the Bruins triumphed in seven games.
-This series saw the home team won the first six games, as the Canucks and Bruins each won three home games.
+In a back-and-forth series, the Bruins triumphed in seven games to win their first Stanley Cup since 1972.
+The Canucks and Bruins each won their first three home games.
 All three Vancouver wins were close affairs at Rogers Arena: two 1–0 wins in games one and five, and a 3–2 overtime victory in game two.
-In Boston at the TD Garden, the Bruins buried the Canucks in an avalanche of goals, winning games three, four, and six by scores of 8–1, 4–0 and 5–2, respectively.
-In the deciding game 7, the Bruins defeated the Canucks 4–0 at Rogers Arena.
+In Boston at TD Garden however, the games were extremely one-sided in favor of the Bruins, with the Bruins winning games three, four, and six by scores of 8–1, 4–0 and 5–2, respectively.
+In the deciding Game 7 at Rogers Arena, the Bruins shut out the Canucks 4–0 to win the Stanley Cup with a 4–3 series victory and the first and only time in the series where the home team lost and the road team won.